musoniusr/DhammaratoDhamma/_posts/2024-07-18-not-a-religion-dhamma-buddha.md

 ### Transcript

-**Speaker A:** The teaching of the Buddha is neither a philosophy nor is it a religion.
+**Dhammarato:** The teaching of the Buddha is neither a philosophy nor is it a religion.
 What it is, is a cure for what ailed you right now.

 ### Summary of this Dhamma Talk